Ernie Quinlisk, P.T.

 Devin is soon graduating from the University of Colorado Boulder with a Bachelor of Arts degree in both Integrated Physiology and Spanish.
 Devin started at Precision Physical Therapy in May of 2013 after volunteering and shadowing at a physical therapy clinic in Boston Massachusetts the summer prior.
 Originally from Boston, Devine chose to pursue his studies in beautiful Colorado and has been loving it ever since.
 Devin is also fluent in Spanish and spends his off time playing many different sports as well as hiking, camping and fishing.

 Amanda will graduate from the University of Colorado, Boulder in May 2014 with a Bachelor of Arts in Integrative Physiology, and plans on attending physical therapy school next year.
-Amanda first started at Precision Physical Therapy in May of 2013 by volunteering and shadowing Dr. Elizabeth Robertson, DPT.
+Amanda first started at Precision Physical Therapy in May of 2013 by volunteering and shadowing Dr. Elizabeth Agnew, DPT.
 She officially joined the team as a PT Aide in August of 2013.
 Amanda enjoys interacting with patients and aiding in their recovery process.
 She loves sports, especially the Broncos, traveling and spending time with family.

 Julia graduated from University of Colorado, Boulder in August 2014 with a Bachelor of Arts in Integrative Physiology.
 She first became interested in physical therapy after interning and shadowing at the Boulder Community Hospital Pediatric Rehabilitation Services in the Spring of 2014.
 That April, she began working at Precision Physical Therapy.
 Julia enjoys being involved in each patient's recovery process here.
 She loves music and traveling, and plans in the future to attend physical therapy school.